google/applied-machine-learning-intensive/v2/00_prerequisites/01_intermediate_python/slides.md

 <!--
 Looking at the code...
-* Class → keyword to tell Python you are starting a class declaration - this is always followed by the class name and a colon
+* Class → This is a keyword to tell Python you are starting a class declaration.
+This is always followed by the class name and a colon.
-  * Everything following this declaration is like a blueprint for instances of this class
+  * Everything following this declaration is like a blueprint for instances of this class.
-  * Shows the data each instance will hold + methods that can be called on it
+  * It shows the data each instance will hold and methods that can be called on.
-* __init__ → called as a constructor for a class
+* __init__ → It is called as a constructor for a class.
-  * Every class is required to have one, shows the data each object of a class will hold
+  * Every class is required to have one; it shows the data each object of a class will hold.
-  * Note: it is a private member - we will learn more about this later!
+  * Note that it's a private member.
+We will learn more about this later.
-* __grade: the underscores indicate that grade is a private member variable (it can’t be accessed or edited outside of the class).
-More about this later!
+* __grade: The underscores indicate that grade is a private member variable, meaning it can’t be accessed or edited outside of the class.
+We'll get into more about this later.
-* Self → used to refer to objects in a class
+* Self → It is used to refer to objects in a class.
-  *  When “self” is an argument coming into a method, you don’t actually need to include that when calling the method
+  *  When “self” is an argument coming into a method, you don’t actually need to include that when calling the method.
-  * “self” is implied as the instance of the class you declare before the dot
+  * “self” is implied as the instance of the class you declare before the dot.
-* STUDENT_ROSTER → a constant value.
-In this case, presumably a constant list of students in the class.
+* STUDENT_ROSTER → It's a constant value.
+In this case, presumably it's a constant list of students in the class.
-* Methods → collection of functions that can be run on an object of a given class
+* Methods → This is a collection of functions that can be run on an object of a given class.

 Image Details:
 * [intermediatepython03.png](http://www.google.com): Copyright Google